lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 2/task2.md

 ### Sales By States
 ![screenshot](images/Turla%20(SBSr).png)

-# Here is the Physical Data Model
+# Here is the Queries' Dependencies and References
 ![screenshot](images/Turla%20(QD).png)